lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 > [!Note]
 >
-> If you want to create a property that is read-only, you can use a getter without a setter, instead of `writable: false`:
+> If you want to create a property that is read-only in `Class`, you can use a
+> private class field with a getter without a setter:
 >
 > ```js
 > class User {
->   #name = 'John' // Private property
+>   #name = 'John' // Private class field
 >   get name() {
 >     return this.#name
 >   }
 > }
 > ```
 >
-> If you want to create a property that is not enumerable or configurable, you still need to use
+> If you want to create a property that is not enumerable or configurable in
-> `Object.defineProperty` in the constructor:
+> `Class`, you still need to use `Object.defineProperty` in the constructor:
 >
 > ```js
 > class User {